 The Holy Spirit is God.

-"For who among men knows the thoughts of a man except the man’s spirit within him?
-In the same way no one knows the thoughts of God except the Spirit of God, that we may understand what God has freely given us."
-(1 Corinthians 2:11-12)
+For who among men knows the thoughts of a man except the man’s spirit within him?
+In the same way no one knows the thoughts of God except the Spirit of God, that we may understand what God has freely given us (1 Corinthians 2:11-12).

-"You, however, are controlled not by the sinful nature but by the Spirit, if the Spirit of God lives in you.
-And if anyone does not have the Spirit of Christ, he does not belong to Christ."
-(Romans 8:9)
+You, however, are controlled not by the sinful nature but by the Spirit, if the Spirit of God lives in you.
+And if anyone does not have the Spirit of Christ, he does not belong to Christ (Romans 8:9).

 The Holy Spirit came to convict the world of sin and justice.

-"When He comes, He will convict the world of guilt in regards to sin and righteousness and judgment.
-(John 16:8)
+When he comes, he will convict the world of guilt in regards to sin and righteousness and judgment (John 16:8).

-"But, when He, the Spirit of truth, comes, He will guide you into all truth.
-He will not speak on His own; He will speak only what He hears, and He will tell you what is yet to come."
-(John 16:13)
+But, when he, the Spirit of truth, comes, he will guide you into all truth.
+He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come (John 16:13).

 The Holy Spirit came to glorify Christ.

-(Christ speaking) "He will bring glory to Me by taking from what is Mine and making it known to you."
-(John 16:14)
+(Christ speaking) He will bring glory to me by taking from what is mine and making it known to you (John 16:14).

 because those who are led by the Spirit of God are the sons of God.
 For you did not receive a spirit that makes you a slave again to fear, but you received the Spirit of sonship.
-And by Him we cry ‘Abba, Father.'
-The Spirit himself testifies with our spirit that we are God’s children."
-(Romans 8:14-16)
+And by him we cry “Abba, Father.”
+The Spirit himself testifies with our spirit that we are God’s children (Romans 8:14-16).

-"But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-Against such things there is no law."
-(Galatians 5:22,23)
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+Against such things there is no law (Galatians 5:22-23).

 Not all Christians experience the Holy Spirit’s power.

-- The carnal person - Those who have trusted Christ to pay for their sins, but who are trusting their own efforts to live the Christian life in their own strength rather than God’s (carnal refers to “flesh or human strength” as opposed to "The Spirit”).
+- The carnal person—These persons have trusted Christ to pay for their sins, but are still seeking to live the Christian life in their own strength rather than God’s (carnal refers to “flesh or human strength” as opposed to “the Spirit”).
 A carnal Christian lives in the energy of the flesh, not in the power of the Spirit (see 1 Corinthians 3:1-2).
 Carnal persons do not trust God enough to let the Spirit direct every aspect of their life.
 Instead, they seek to remain in charge of deciding what to do and how.

-You can be continually empowered by the Holy Spirit.
+We can be continually empowered by the Holy Spirit.

-Here is a "word picture" that you can use to deepen your understanding and what it means to be empowered by our Helper, the Holy Spirit: Driving a car - Think of your life as a car, and that when you invited Jesus Christ into your life, He came in and took the driver’s seat.
-He is the best driver and He knows the way.
-But time and time again we think we know better, so we take the wheel back.
-When we realize that we have taken over the wheel, we need to confess it and move over and let Him have it back.
+Driving a car— We can picture our life as being a car; when we invite Jesus Christ into our life, he comes in and takes the driver’s seat.
+He is the best driver and he knows the way we should follow.
+But time and time again we think we know better, so we take back the wheel.
+When we realize that we have done so, we need to move over and let him take it back.

-"Because those who are led by the Spirit of God are sons of God.”
-(Romans 8:14)
+Because those who are led by the Spirit of God are sons of God (Romans 8:14).

-Exhale -- Confess your sin.
+Exhale — Confess all known sin.

-"If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness."
-(1 John 1:9)
+If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness (1 John 1:9).